 Our Analysis and Test Results

 Philips of the Netherlands is a health technology company focused on improving health and healthy living.
 The goal is to improve the lives of 3 billion people a year by 2025.
 The Philips Company was started in 1891 by Gerald Philips and his father Frederik Philips.
 They began by manufacturing incandescent lamps and other electrical products.
 After Gerald's brother Anton Phillips joined the company they became the world's leading producer of light bulbs.
 Over the years the company began to diversify into additional electronic products including lamps, televisions, and radios, shavers, and x-rays.
 In 1963 Phillips introduced the compact audio cassette.
 Throughout the years they partnered with Sony to create the CD and the DVD.
 Phillips continues to create products in several fields for the collection and transmission of audio and visual information for families and industry.

 This monitor functioned inside through up to 5 walls and 92 ft.
 This monitor was almost able to work up to the 6th wall, but it started breaking up before it got there.
-The sound is pretty consistent, but toward the end it started to glitch and have static, but you could still hear baby just fine.
+The sound is pretty consistent.
+Towards the end it started to glitch and have static, but you could still hear baby just fine.
 Outside open field test worked up to 700 ft well, became less reliable by 750 ft and lost signal entirely past 800 ft.
 The manufacturer claims a range of 984 ft line of sight, which we were not able to duplicate in our tests.

 Audio / Visual

 The Philips has a maximum amplification of 100 db with a very clear sound, that only has distortion at higher sound in our tests with music only (not with baby).
 It offers sound activation in ECO mode with a low activation of 78db and a high of 87db.
 The sound has no echo and is somewhat bright.
 The sound sensitivity on the highest level took a little longer to pick up our crying baby than we would have liked, but it did kick on with only a little delay.